-- Puppy can touch and taste at birth, but that’s about it.
+- Your newborn puppy can touch and taste at birth, but that’s really about it.

 - He cannot regulate his own body temperature and therefore needs his mama to keep warm.

-- If Puppy’s tail is going to be docked, this procedure will take place in the first two to three days.
+- If your newborn puppy’s tail is going to be docked, this procedure will take place in the first two to three days.

-- By ten days old, Puppy will double his birth weight!
+- All of his sleeping is helping him to grow very quickly.
+By ten days old, he will double his birth weight!

 - In week 2, he will also add another 5-10% to his body weight.